ikarth/wfc_2019f/README.md

 The arguments it accepts are:

-- `filename`: path to the input image file
+- `filename=None`: path to the input image file, this is mostly for internal use and should be left as `None`, set `image` instead.
 - `tile_size=1`: size of the tiles it uses (1 is fine for pixel images, larger is for things like a Super Metroid map)
 - `pattern_width=2`: size of the patterns; usually 2 or 3 because bigger gets slower and
 - `rotations=8`: how many reflections and/or rotations to use with the patterns